obah2008/Active-directory-project/README.md

 ## Lab Setup
 ### Cloud VM Deployment
-All three of the Virtual machines that will be used will be hosted in the cloud.
-For this project, I'll be using microsoft Azure as the cloud provider.
-Azure was chosen because of it's seamless integration With Active directory.
-SInce I'll be primarily making use of the $200 student credit Azure provides, I'll be setting this lab to be as cost effective as possible
+All three virtual machines used in this project will be hosted in the cloud.
+For this project, I'll be using Microsoft Azure as the cloud provider.
+Azure was chosen because of its seamless integration with Active Directory.
+Since I’ll primarily be using the $200 student credit Azure provides, this lab is designed to be as cost-effective as possible.

 #### 1. Domain Controller(DCn1)
 As earlier mentioned we'll be using Windows server 2022 as the operating system for Domain controller. for the domain controller I'll be using a B2s instance